classroom-dee/hobbernetes/log_output/README.md

 4. Github
 - Check workflow permissions (RW)

-5. Sync from ArgoCD and see it progress.
+5. On ArgoCD, add new app, set PATH to log_output, sync and see it progress.

 6. make modifications, push with commit message `[log-output]`, and re-sync